Rounge-lab/GENOMICON-Seq/README.md

 It includes several case studies showing how the tool can be used to explore the impact of noise, mutation frequency, and experimental design on variant detection.

+The config files enabling the reconstruction of in silico samples can be found here: [GENOMICON-Seq_Study_cases](https://github.com/Rounge-lab/GENOMICON-Seq_Study_cases).

 If GENOMICON-Seq ends up helping your research (or saving your sanity while debugging a pipeline), please cite the paper!
 It keeps our lab fed, our servers humming, and our egos gently inflated :).

 ## Quick set-up